Archives for Learning and Education Section Committee

 Philip is a qualified teacher who has recently studied at UCL for the ARM Diploma, where he was awarded the Churchill-Jenkinson Prize.

 Tessa is an archivist and has worked at the National Records of Scotland for over 15 years in various roles.
 In her current post as Head of Learning, she is responsible for education in the archives for all ages and stages of learning from school pupils to university students to lifelong learners.
 She also facilitates access to the archives for higher education collaborations and partnerships.

 Laura graduated with an MA in Archives and Records Management from University College Dublin in 2007.
 Following seven years working as a business archivist, Laura moved to her current role as Archivist (Access and Engagement) at Explore York Libraries and Archives, supporting with the management of the archives of City of York Council.
 She regularly works with local universities and colleges on placement opportunities and supports with student teaching, both at undergraduate and postgraduate level.
 She also undertakes a number of informal learning programmes, including training workshops, for adults in the York area.

 Rachel qualified with a Masters in Archives in Records Management in 2011 (University of Liverpool), having completed a graduate traineeship at Gloucestershire Archives.
 She went on to do an AHRC-funded PhD on the cultural legacy of the Crimean War, before becoming an Archivist at Bedfordshire Archives.
 As an Archivist and as a PhD student, Rachel was responsible for organising and delivering outreach activities.
 She enjoyed working with the Education Officer on a range of projects at Bedfordshire Archives.
-She supports the ALES committee in whatever way she can whilst caring for her young son.
+Rachel manages the ALES blog and Twitter account (@ARALearning).

 Other Committee Members